TB9051FTG Single Brushed DC Motor Driver Carrier

 Real-world power dissipation considerations

 The TB9051FTG will start chopping its output current at a typical threshold of 6.5 A. However, the chip by itself will typically overheat at lower currents.
-In our tests, we found that the chip was able to deliver 5 A for only a few seconds before the chip’s thermal protection kicked in; a continuous current of about 2.6 A per channel was sustainable for many minutes without triggering thermal current limiting or an over-temperature shutdown.
+In our tests, we found that the chip was able to deliver 5 A for only a few seconds before the chip’s thermal protection kicked in; a continuous current of about 2.6 A was sustainable for many minutes without triggering thermal current limiting or an over-temperature shutdown.
 The actual current you can deliver will depend on how well you can keep the motor driver cool.
 The carrier’s printed circuit board is designed to help with this by drawing heat out of the motor driver chip.
 PWMing the motor will introduce additional heating proportional to the frequency.

 Unlike typical H-Bridges, the TB9051FTG has a feature that allows it to gracefully reduce the maximum current limit when the chip temperature approaches its limit.
 This means that if you push the chip close to its limit, you will see less power to the motor, but it might allow you to avoid a complete shutdown.